A healthy mom means a healthier baby. Take steps today for yourself and for your child.

 If you are dependent on opiates or narcotics such as heroin, morphine, codeine or Oxycodone, we can help you end your dependence and get medication-assisted treatment.

-In 2015, 48 of the 52 mothers who completed the project had babies that were born chemical-free, and 46 of them were able to keep their babies.
-Some were referred to child protection for monitoring, but even if the child is removed at birth, they may be able to be reunified with their children later.
+In 2017, 98% of the mothers who completed the project had babies that were born chemical-free, and 96 % of them were able to keep their babies.
+Some were referred to child protection for monitoring (this can be due to prior CP involvement), but even if the child is removed at birth, they may be able to be reunified with their children later.

 Project CHILD services are for women age 16 and older who are less than 34 weeks pregnant.
 We recommend a chemical health assessment, available at most treatment facilities.